alaaquda7/job-market-analytics/README.md

 Job Market Analytics Using Python

-This project analyzes a dataset of global job market trends with a focus on AI adoption, automation risk, required skills, salary distribution, and remote work potential.
-It was created as part of a Data Analytics and Business Intelligence course.
+This is a personal project analyzing a dataset of global job market trends, focusing on AI adoption, automation risk, required skills, salary distribution, and remote work potential.
+The project aims to develop skills in data analysis, visualization, and business intelligence using Python.

- Dataset
+ Dataset :
 - File: `ai_job_market_insights.csv`
 - Contains job-related data including:
   - Job title